 Even if Granada can be considered quite a secure city, there are some risks you should pay attention to in order to stay safe.

 Crowded places and tourist areas attract pickpockets.
 As a general rule, it is better not to carry large amounts of cash with you, your credit cards nor your passport (but always a copy) unless you have to.
 The wallet will be safer in your front pockets and if you must carry a bag, wear it in front of you.
-Do not carry valuables and have always an eye on your mobile phone and photo camera.
+Do not carry valuables and always have an eye on your mobile phone and camera.

 It is recommendable to be always aware of your surroundings and the people around you.
 Try to keep valuable items out of sight when walking around in the city and avoid wearing jewelry, whether it is valuable or not.
 Do not hang your bag off the back of your chair in a restaurant or café as it can be easily taken away.

 To avoid unwanted attention it is advised to go out with a group and stay with the group, especially at night.
 Rather than walking home alone at night, use the buddy system.
 In case of doubt it is always better to take a taxi, they are not expensive at all.

 Our school is committed to providing a safe place of work and study that is free of sexual and other forms of violence, harassment and any form of intimidation or exploitation.